 Hadley has a commitment to ensure that there is no modern slavery or human trafficking in its supply chains or in any part of its business and imposes the same high standards on its suppliers.

-Hadley Industries Holdings Limited is the UK's largest independent manufacturer of cold rolled metal profiles.
+Hadley is the UK's largest independent manufacturer of cold rolled metal profiles.
 We are the parent company of the Hadley Group with its Head Office based in the United Kingdom.
-The Group operates globally and has over 500 employees based in five countries with a global annual turnover of £130 million.
+The Group operates globally and has over 700 employees based in four countries with a global annual turnover of £180 million.

 Our business is organised into three business units:

 Hadley purchases parts, components, services, supplies and raw materials from a significant number of suppliers.
 Our supply chains are therefore extensive, numbering over six hundred suppliers over six countries.
 We also use a range of suppliers in the UK including professional services firms.
 Our UK supply chains include: